 Next, let’s explore specific metrics that could help improve your content marketing.
 Consider where your visitors are located, their age and gender demographics, how long they spend on a specific webpage and what they search for when they land on your site.

-- The number of transactions made on the site, and
+- the number of transactions made on the site

 Try comparing your metrics to previous results, such as last month’s blog posts or the number of online transactions made during the last quarter.
 Tracking against past results will give you a clearer indication of whether new strategies are truly successful.